splunk/public-o11y-docs/slo/create-slo.rst

       * - Error budget
         - Alerts when the remaining error budget is less than 10% of the estimated error budget for the compliance window.
       * - Burn rate
         - Alerts when the rate of consumption of your SLO error budget exceeds your specified threshold for a period of time.
-Splunk Observability Cloud implements multiwindow, multi-burn-rate alerts.
 To learn more, see :ref:`burn-rate-alerts`.

 #.
 Name your SLO.
 Splunk Observability Cloud automatically generates a name for your SLO.
 You can change this auto-generated name, as long as the SLO name is unique.